Introduction – The Importance of Testosterone

 The Risks of Exogenous Testosterone Use and Why Testosterone Booster Alternatives Might Be Preferred

 The prospect of using Testosterone boosters have skyrocketed since the early 1990s, and the popularity and availability of them has increased in proportion to this.
 There are many reasons for such a dynamic shift in the supplement market.
 First of all, the use of anabolic steroids, which is pretty much the use of exogenous Testosterone and related hormones, is associated with several risks.
 Many of these risks are not life threatening, but they can be enough of an inconvenience to deter individuals from the idea of anabolic steroid use, which is understandable.
 For those who might be confident enough to be able to deal with these side-effects and risks, the imposing complexity of how to properly utilize anabolic steroids might still be too much for some people.
 Anabolic steroid use can be performed very safely, but it is extremely complex to do so, and requires an immense amount of research, knowledge, and know-how.
 Such a requirement might be too much for many people to handle, and these individuals may want to find ways of maximizing their Testosterone levels without the complexity associated with anabolic steroid use.
 One other reason for the preference of the alternative Testosterone boosters is simply due to the legal status of anabolic steroids in the United States.
 While the majority of nations on earth have either no laws or lax laws where anabolic steroids are concerned, there are nations in which the laws are very harsh and serious penalties exist for the use, possession, buying, and selling of Testosterone and anabolic steroids without a valid prescription.
-In these countries, such as the United States, many people might wish to avoid these legal implications associated with exogenous Testosterone use and opt for Testosterone boosters.
+In these countries, such as the United States, many people might wish to avoid these legal implications associated with exogenous Testosterone use and opt for Test boosters.

 The legality is one of the primary reasons as to why Testosterone boosters have become very popular since the early 1990s.
 The Anabolic Steroid Control Act was brought into legislation in 1988, which effectively placed Testosterone and all anabolic steroids in 1990 under schedule III of the Controlled Substances Act.
 Following this, the supplement market had to now find methods of appealing to the quest to maximize Testosterone levels legally, which there was a massive demand for now that the awareness of anabolic steroids had increased, and that anabolic steroids were now considered an A-list prohibited drug.
 It was not very long until the supplement market skyrocketed with Testosterone boosters and legal steroid alternatives at a very fast rate.

 The primary goal of the supplement companies within the supplement industry has always been the goal of creating the best and most perfect anabolic environment within the human body.
 Maximizing the key hormone necessary to creating the perfect anabolic environment – Testosterone – has always been the key.
 There are many categories of Testosterone boosters both inside and outside of the supplement industry, as well as other methods of boosting Testosterone that does not involve the intake or ingestion of any substances.
-Essentially, the different categories of Testosterone boosters can be summed up as follows:
+Essentially, the different categories of Testosterone Elevator can be summed up as follows:

 1. Training, Nutrition, and lifestyle habits